 ‘Building a Story Brand’ by Donald Miller (Harper Collins Leadership, 2017) is a business book about one of the key aspects of marketing: communications.

 The author takes the reader through the ‘seven elements of great storytelling’ to demonstrate how we can better communicate our message (and value) to customers.

 The book was chosen as part of a ‘Busy Businesswomen’s Bookclub’ event run by Edinburgh Businesswomen’s Club and Perthshire Businesswomen’s Network.
-A group of around eight women reviewed it together in September 2021.
+A group of around eight women reviewed it together.

 On balance, several people found the book helpful.
 The idea that humans respond to the seven universal story points seemed acceptable to us.
 The frequent movie analogies in the book (Star wars, The Hunger Games, Romeo and Juliet, etc) also helped us confirm this.
 Most of us could relate to getting caught up in the hero/heroine’s story in a movie and caring about what happens to him/her.

 In summary, the seven elements of great storytelling according to Mr Miller are:

 6. That helps them avoid failure